pinkkila/palvelinten_hallinta-miniprojekti/README.md

 ![img_5.png](img/h5-miniprojekti/img_5.png)

-## How to run (originally made with Apple ARM)
+## How to run

+(This was built on an Apple Silicon (ARM) Mac, so some parts may need adjustment to run on x86 systems).

-Make sure you have Vagrant installed and run this command.
+Make sure you have Java 21 and Vagrant installed, then run this command.

 ```
 vagrant init bento/debian-12 --box-version 202502.21.0
 ```

-Download and place to the same folder as Vagrantfile.
+Download these and place them in the same folder as Vagrantfile.

 ```
 https://packages.broadcom.com/artifactory/api/security/keypair/SaltProjectKey/public